volodymyrhudyma/blog/content/blog/2020-06-26-controlled-and-uncontrolled-components-in-react.md

 title: What are the controlled and uncontrolled components in React?
 tag:
   - React
+metaDescription: Learn the differences between Controlled and Uncontrolled components in React.
+Find the advantages and disadvantages of both approaches.
 teaser: We, as software developers, often build different kinds of forms, which consist of different elements, like inputs, text areas, selects, etc. There are 2 ways of defining those elements, the controlled and uncontrolled way...